LieberInstitute/smoking-nicotine-mouse/code/README.md

     * ORA of GO and KEGG terms for clusters of up and downregulated DE txs' genes in nicotine and smoking pup brain
     * ORA of GO and KEGG terms for DE txs' genes not considered or non-DE at gene level in the nicotine and smoking pup brain
     * ORA of GO and KEGG terms for DEGs and non-DE genes with DE exon and/or DE txs in the nicotine and smoking pup brain
-    * Boxplots with lognorm counts of the most significant genes (with DE txs) in enriched terms of interest
+    * Create boxplots with lognorm counts of the most significant genes (with DE txs) in enriched terms of interest

 * At the [exon](05_GO_KEGG/Exon_analysis) level:
   * [01_GO_KEGG_analyses.R](05_GO_KEGG/Exon_analysis/01_GO_KEGG_analyses.R):
     * ORA of GO and KEGG terms for clusters of up and downregulated DE exons' genes in nicotine and smoking pup brain
-    * Boxplots with lognorm counts of the most significant genes (with DE exons) in enriched terms of interest
+    * Create boxplots with lognorm counts of the most significant genes (with DE exons) in enriched terms of interest

 ## 06. DGE visualization
 Only at the gene level.

-* *01_Heatmap_DEG.R*: Create heatmaps of DEG
+* [01_Heatmap_DEG.R](06_Visualize_DEG/01_Heatmap_DEG.R): visualize gene expression patterns of all/up/downregulated pup brain DEGs in the nicotine and smoking experiments (from fitted models only) through heatmaps, as well as specific groups of DEGs: up/down in only one experiment or in both.

 ## 07. Novel DE junction gene annotation
-* *01_Jxn_anno.R*: Obtain novel DE jxns and explore potential novel isoforms
+* [01_Jxn_anno.R](07_Jxn_anno/01_Jxn_anno.R): Obtain novel DE jxns and explore potential novel isoforms

+## 08. SRA submission